 SFJDC is a Traditional Chinese Medicine (TCM), composed of a total of eight medicinal herbs and proven to be clinically effective for the treatment of upper respiratory tract infections, vastly used for influenza diagnosis in China.
-This medication is also indicated in the current version of Diagnosis and Pneumonia Treatment of 2019-nCoV Infection Caused by COVID-19 [44] and could be possibly screened against 2019nCoV [43].
+This medication is also indicated in the current version of Diagnosis and Pneumonia Treatment of 2019-nCoV Infection Caused by COVID-19 [44] and could be possibly screened against 2019-nCoV [43].
+No PK data on human in vitro evaluation is currently available for this drug.